 Include a variation clause in a contract of employment

-- An employer may want to vary employees' contracts in a number of circumstances, for example to change their hours to meet a change in demand, or to change the place of work if premises are sold.
+- An employer may want to vary employees' contracts in a number of circumstances, for example to change their hours to meet a change in demand, or to change the place of work if premises are closed or sold.

 - Including an appropriate variation clause when drafting a contract can make the process of varying contracts more straightforward, although the employer will still need to exercise caution when implementing a change.

 - It is important that a variation clause is drafted carefully.
 If it is challenged, it is likely that the courts will interpret the clause restrictively.